facebook/flow/index.md

 ##What is Flow?

-Flow is a static type checker for JavaScript.
-It is designed to find type errors in existing JavaScript programs:
+Flow is a static type checker, designed to find type errors in JavaScript programs:

 {% highlight javascript linenos=table %}
 /* @flow */